I am a Postdoctoral Research Scholar in the Center for the

-I earned my Ph.D. in Political Science at Arizona State University in 2017.
-My primary focus is on Comparative Politics and a secondary emphasis on International Relations and Quantitative Methods.
+Arizona State University.
+I earned my Ph.D. in Political Science at ASU in 2017.
+I specialize in Comparative Politics, International Relations, and Quantitative Methods.
 My dissertation project attempts to explain the variation of violence during secession.
-My research interests include civil conflict, state-making, collective action, and research methods.
+My research interests include civil conflict, democratization, religion and politics, state-making, collective action, and research methods.
 Bayesian statistics, machine learning, agent-based modeling, and survey experiments are part of my professional toolkit.
-My geographical focus is on the FSU space, Central Europe, and the Balkans.
+My geographical focus is on post-Communist Europe and Eurasia.
 My scientific work has so far been published in Caucasus Survey, Nationalities Papers, Politics and Religion, Post-Soviet Affairs, Social Science Quarterly.